Wild Foodies of Philly

-and (it's a good idea to) emphasize that you are an enthusiastic, not an
+and (it's a good idea to) emphasize that you are an enthusiast, not an

 expert.
 No one knows everything about wild edibles.
 Even the experts